 "Still life" was not hugely popular with the Impressionists.
 However, there are a few outstanding examples such as Renoir’s ‘Fruit of the Midi’.
 They created a range of bright colours that span the Impressionist spectrum.

-Whether in their landscapes, figure paintings or still lifes, the Impressionists celebrated and transformed tart.
-They found beauty in a harbour at sunrise, dignity in the labour of the common man or joy in the middle classes.
+Whether in their landscapes, figure paintings or still life's, the Impressionists celebrated and transformed tart.
+They found beauty in a harbor at sunrise, dignity in the labor of the common man or joy in the middle classes.